 It comes down to choosing more for yourself- to believing your health could be improved, which allows you to be happier and more productive.
 You also have to be willing to work and to pick yourself up when you have a hard day of symptoms.

-If you'd like to have a conversation with me about your health journey and what we do in our Restore Your Radiance functional health coaching program, I’d love to meet you in an online Spark Case Review.
+If you'd like to have a conversation with me about your health journey and what we do in our functional health coaching program, I’d love to meet you in an online free consultation.
 Our private coaching program does include choosing the best lab test for your case, placing the orders for you, interpreting your results, setting a protocol based on those results, and adjusting and monitoring your protocol for best results.